-A profit sharing plan is beneficial for an employer as it is flexible, allows for good cash flow management, and rewards employees for the company’s success.
+Profit sharing plans are beneficial for an employer as they are flexible, allow for good cash flow management, and reward employees for the company’s success.
 Profit sharing contributions are discretionary, and, therefore, the amount and timing of the contributions can vary year-to-year.
 There is no minimum or maximum contribution required by law.
 Accordingly, the employer can choose not to make any profit sharing contributions for a given plan year.

 If the employer chooses to make profit sharing contributions, there will need to be a systematic formula for determining how the contributions are divided among the plan participants.
 The most common method for calculating each participants contribution is the “comp-to-comp” method.
 Under this method, the employer would divide each employees’ compensation by total employee compensation.
 This ratio would then be applied to the total profit sharing contribution to determine each employee’s allocation.